GitbookIO/integrations/integrations/slack/README.md

 # Slack integration

 To configure it for your environment, create an application on Slack and use the `slack-manifest.yaml` file to configure it.
-Don't forget to update the URLs to natch your environment.
+Don't forget to update the URLs to match your environment.

 To publish it, run the command with the `SLACK_CLIENT_ID`, `SLACK_CLIENT_SECRET`, and `SLACK_SIGNING_SECRET ` environment variables defined: